Remember when your mom told you to eat your apples and oranges to fight colds and flu? She was onto something!

-Vitamin C is involved in the creation of collagen, for your skin, fuel for your cells, and neurotransmitters.
-It is also strong anti-oxidant, meaning it neutralizes toxic substances in your body, preventing them from causing chaos.
+Vitamin C is most known for its role in fighting colds and flu.
+However, this vitamin is also essential for maintaining the structure and function of our skin tissues.
+It is involved in the creation of collagen for your skin and fuel for your cells and neurotransmitters.
+It is also a strong antioxidant, meaning it neutralizes toxic substances in your body.

 Benefits of Vitamin C

-Some new research shows connections between vitamin C status, moreso on the intake of fruits and vegetables, are associated with lower risk of cancer by decreasing formation of carcinogens in your body.
+New research sheds light on the connection between Vitamin C status and cancer risk.
+The study found that Vitamin C from fruits and vegetables was associated with a lower risk of cancer by decreasing the formation of carcinogens in your body.

-Vitamin C levels are identified as good ways to measure a healthy lifestyle, associated with heart health and decreased risk of strokes.
+Vitamin C levels are a good way to measure a healthy lifestyle and can be associated with heart health and decreased risk of strokes.

 Let’s not forget the good old-fashioned common cold.
-Many people take vitamin C at high doses to prevent colds, or shorten the duration and decrease the intensity of colds.
-Vitamin C has this anti-histaminic effect at high doses, which is likely to help with colds, and also with allergies.
+Many people take Vitamin C at high doses to prevent colds, or shorten the duration and decrease the intensity of colds.
+Vitamin C has an anti-histaminic effect at high doses, which is likely to help with colds as well as allergies.

 Vitamin C Deficiency

-Vitamin C deficiency is famous for causing scurvy back in the days where men would be on ships for long periods of time, or during times of war and famine.
-Surprisingly enough, scurvy has been seen in some university student populations.
+Vitamin C deficiency is famous for causing scurvy back in the days where men would be on ships for long periods, or during times of war and famine.
+Surprisingly enough, scurvy has been seen more recently in some university student populations.

-Vitamin C deficiency may also lead to slowly healing wounds, joint pain and it may contribute to iron deficient anemia by reducing the absorption of iron from plant-based foods and negatively affect iron
+Vitamin C deficiency may also lead to slow-healing wounds, joint pain and it may contribute to iron-deficient anemia by reducing the absorption of iron from plant-based foods and negatively affecting iron.

 Food sources of Vitamin C includes: